 - Suspicious boss and co-workers who know you’re starting a business

 More problems can and will occur depending on the situation.
-It can be daunting, and if you don’t have someone to speak with about the down times, you might take the wrong action or think you made the wrong decision to make and sell gift baskets.
+It can be daunting, and if you don’t have someone to speak with about the challenges (as well as the success), you might take the wrong action or think you made the wrong decision to make and sell gift baskets.

 There is a solution